 The Rogers County Cherokee Association (RCCA), located in Claremore, Oklahoma, is a nonprofit organization dedicated to fostering fellowship among Cherokees and promoting the preservation and sharing of traditional crafts and knowledge.
 Through various events and initiatives, such as hosting educational sessions on traditional plants and the Cherokee Seed Bank, the RCCA provides opportunities for community members to connect with their heritage.
 Additionally, the association sponsors activities like free tree seedling giveaways for its members, emphasizing a commitment to environmental stewardship and community engagement

-At 1:45 p.m., the meal will wrap up ahead of the 2:00 p.m. business meeting, which includes officer vacancies, budget discussions, and time for remarks or questions for any Cherokee Nation Tribal Council members in attendance.
-Copies of the meeting agenda are available from the RCCA Secretary.
+The business meeting will begin at 2:00 p.m., covering updates on officer vacancies, budget matters, and an opportunity to visit with any Cherokee Nation Tribal Council members who may be in attendance.
+Copies of the meeting agenda will be available from the RCCA Secretary.

 September 2025 – No meeting; visit RCCA’s booth at the Rogers County Fair